A while back, while cleaning up some of the stuff I left at my mom’s house years ago, I found an old spreadsheet I created with all of my bills on it.

 - Our credit card bills are much higher (until we pay them off!)

-- This was before smartphones so our phone bill is about 50% bigger
+- This was before smartphones so our phone bill is more than twice the amount

-It’s been a crazy 10 years it seems!
-Of course, we make quite a bit more than we did back then—which is nice—but imagine having a salary 3 times the amount of what you had 10 years ago with only a minimal increase in budget.
+A lot changes in twelve years!
+Of course, we make quite a bit more than we did back then—which is nice—but imagine having a salary 3 times the amount of what you had twelve years ago with only a minimal increase in budget.

 I’d be retired by now!